kirenz/ds-python/docs/data.md

 ## Data analysis and preprocessing

-The first task in any data science or ML project is to understand and preprocess the data([Google Developers, 2022](https://www.tensorflow.org/tfx/tutorials/tfx/penguin_tfdv)):
+The goal of this phase is to understand and preprocess the data([Google Developers, 2022](https://www.tensorflow.org/tfx/tutorials/tfx/penguin_tfdv)):

 1. Analyze the training data: Understanding the data types, distributions, and other information (e.g., mean value, or number of uniques) about each feature
 2. Define schema: Generating a preliminary schema that describes the data (e.g., data types for feature values, whether a feature has to be present in all examples, allowed value ranges, and other properties)